 Talk to your friends about birds and start a club in your community to teach people about the challenges birds face.
 The more people know, the more they can do to help.
-Check out our Learn Pages.
+Check out our "All About Raptors" page.

 You can appreciate the bird habitat near your home.
 Find a local park and go for a walk or just stroll around your neighborhood.